devops329/devops/instruction/overview/overview.md

 ## Welcome to `DevOps 329`!

 The class should have the energy of a startup.
 We are on the cutting edge of technology.
-You the skills you learn to build entire systems, you will change the world.
+With the skills you learn to build entire systems, you will change the world.
 I will do my best to bring all my energy to our time together, and hope you will do likewise.
 Together, as a team, we are going to have a lot of fun.

 ## ☑ Assignment